 Cancer.
 While this can be a scary word to pet owners, many cancers can be curable or put into remission when detected early.
 As you know, there are a number of different forms of cancer, representing various diseases that cause cells in your pet’s body to grow abnormally.
 Tumors and disease can result.
 We may perform blood tests, urine and fecal analyses, tissue biopsies, X-rays or ultrasound to properly diagnose your pet’s cancer.
-Drugs, radiation and surgery and supportive therapies such as nutrition can be part of a cancer treatment regimen.
+Drugs, radiation and surgery and supportive therapies such as nutrition can be part of a cancer treatment regimen and we can work with local cancer specialists to access some of these treatments.
 Each case is unique, and we are here to help and support you and your pet every step of the way.

 Dental care.
 Studies say that more than 80% of pets greater than 3 years of age have dental disease.
 This is much more than bad breath and yellow teeth.
 Dental disease is often painful to pets and can shorten their life expectancy.
 Bacteria from the pet’s mouth travel to other parts of the pet’s body and can damage organs.
 Our veterinarians thoroughly inspect your pet’s mouth on every visit and make recommendations to keep your pet’s teeth and gums healthy and pain-free.

 Diagnostic services.
 Our in-practice laboratory allows us to obtain some diagnostic “stat,” or immediately, allowing us to diagnose quickly – to alleviate concern or get your pet on a treatment regimen as quickly as possible.
-In addition to performing some cytology, blood tests and urine tests, we do digital radiography, ultrasound and endoscopy.
+In addition to performing cytology, blood tests and urine tests, we do digital radiography and ultrasound.
 An added advantage of our digital technology is the ability to quickly and easily share images for second or even third opinions when necessary.

 Digital X-rays.
 Digital technology gives us faster, better images that can be easily enhanced, manipulated, shared and filed with just a few clicks.
 Insights into your pet’s “insides” have never been better.